 Professional development for newly appointed VASS users

 In the early part of each year, the Victorian Curriculum and Assessment Authority (VCAA) conducts professional development training specifically designed for VASS administrators who are new to their position or who have never used VASS, and new schools offering a VCE, VET or VCAL program for the first time.

-Any queries related to VASS Operations should be directed to: (03) 9032 1758, 1800 623 681 or
+Any questions related to VASS operations should be directed to: (03) 9032 1758, 1800 623 681 or